Why is a wheel alignment so important?

 Every model that rolls off the assembly line has unique alignment specifications.
 Alignment specs are determined by the vehicle manufacturer for each make and model.
 The size, length, weight and intended use of the vehicle all play a role in the determining the correct alignment angles.

 Did you know?
 We use a special computerized alignment machine pre-loaded with every vehicle’s alignment specifications.
-Once the vehicle type is determined, the high tech and precise measuring begins.
+Once the vehicle type is determined, the high tech and precise measuring begin.
 Upon completion, you’ll receive a print out displaying the vehicle manufacturer’s alignment angle specifications, what your angles are before adjustments were made and where it stands after adjustments are made.
 At Firestone Complete Auto Care, we provide alignments for most any vehicle using this special equipment.

 Why is it so hard to determine if my car’s alignment is off?

 It’s not you, it’s your eyes.
 We mere humans can’t see in fractions of degrees without technology.
 It only takes a minuscule amount of misalignment to have a huge impact on tire life.
-So, signs and symptoms of poor wheel alignment, unfortunately, aren’t always right there staring you in face.
+So, signs and symptoms of poor wheel alignment, unfortunately, aren’t always right there staring you in the face.

 How are alignments different today?

 Alignments aren’t different per se, but vehicles are more advanced and precise now than ever before.
-And at today’s prices we expect more from our rides, that’s for sure.
+And at today’s prices, we expect more from our rides, that’s for sure.
 Let’s just say a lot has changed since dad was driving that Oldsmobile.
 As a result, maintaining the ride and performance that modern vehicles are capable of, a proper alignment must take into account where the rear wheels are pointed.

 There’s more vehicle variety on the road these days, too.
 Vehicles have different purposes.
 Some have rear steering capabilities.
 Some have stability controls or dynamic stability controls or active stability management or SAS (Steering Angle Sensors).
 Every car manufacturer is different and requires different methods to adjust each unique system.